-When is the Cheapest Time to Fly to Barcelona?
+When is the best time to book cheap flights to Barcelona?

-When is the Best Time to Book your Flight to Barcelona?
+When is the cheapest time to visit Barcelona?

 November and January are the cheapest months to visit Barcelona, while prices soar in between during the festive period.
 Flights to Barcelona are at their most expensive in July and August, and hotel prices also peak during this time.
 But that doesn’t mean you have to miss out on the sunshine – good-value deals can crop up in June and September, so keep your eyes peeled.
 Cheap flights are also available in the cooler months of March and April, provided you avoid the Easter holidays.